-Have you ever found yourself awake at 2am, watching infomercials, wondering where they find those folks who can go from a size ten to a size four in eight weeks, throw out their fat pants, get engaged, and live happily ever after?
+Have you ever found yourself wide awake at 2am, watching infomercials, wondering where they find these folks who can go from a size ten to a size four in eight weeks, throw out their “fat pants,” and live happily ever after?
 (If not, you gotta check out these five all-time worst fitness infomercials – especially the Hawaii Chair, which you could totally use to tone your abs while you practice.)

 I will admit that I’ve been tempted by the Bowflexes, Perfect Pushups, and various other devices, because the frustrating thing about working out, is that it’s hard to know if you are making the best use of your time.

 I mean sure, doing something is better than doing nothing…but what if there’s another exercise routine that could be getting me far greater results in the same amount of time?

 What do the fittest people do that I’m not?
 How are their workouts different?
 Are there key things they do while they’re working out that provide a bigger payoff than the things I do?
-In other words, are they extracting disproportionately greater results from their time in the weight room than I am?
+In other words, are they extracting disproportionately greater results from their time at the gym than I am?

 The same can be said for the practice room.
 Like, what do the most effective practicers actually do in the practice room?
 What do the less effective practicers do?
 Are there any differences?

 Indeed, it appears that there are.

 Best vs. worst

 Two researchers from the City University of New York did a study (Cleary & Zimmerman, 2001) of basketball players to see if they could discern a difference between the practice habits of the best free throw shooters (70% or higher) and the worst free throw shooters (55% or lower).

 There were a number of differences, but it boiled down to two in particular.

 Difference #1: Goals were specific

 The best free throw shooters had specific goals about what they wanted to accomplish or focus on before each practice free throw attempt.
 As in, “I’m going to make 10 out of 10 shots” or “I’m going to keep my elbows in.”